st3v3nmw/slides/django-perf-and-you/slides.md

   (actual time=0.043..0.046 rows=1 loops=1)
 ```

-Are we able to surface the count estimates from the query planner?
-Probably not.
+Are we able to surface the count estimates from the query planner? `EXPLAIN` only, yes.

 ---
 transition: fade-out